Maine Voices: Gay man’s murder in 1984 started a movement

 The boys stopped the car, got out, and began to verbally and physically assault Howard.
 Ogden got away but Howard tripped and fell to the ground near the railing of a bridge.
 The boys removed Howard’s hands from the railing and raised him above their heads.
 During this Howard cried out in panic, saying he could not swim.
 His plea only infuriated them and, with a mighty heave, they tossed him into the stream.
 The boys then ran back to their car.
 They thought it was a good achievement at the time.
 Afterwards they bragged to their friends.
 However, their gloating was short-lived.
 Howard ended up dying from his injuries.

-On Monday evening July 9th 1984, the Unitarian Universalist in Bangor had a memorial service.
+On Monday evening, July 9, 1984, the Unitarian Universalist church in Bangor had a memorial service.
 Over 200 attendees celebrated Charlie Howard’s life and voiced outrage over his vicious murder.
-They then marched over the bridge where Charlie had been murdered and dropped flowers into the stream below.
+They then marched over the bridge where Howard had been murdered and dropped flowers into the stream below.
 The procession terminated in a candlelight vigil at the Bangor police station.
 All along the line of the march, amid the marchers’ grief and rage, hecklers shouted derogatory remarks at them.
-A few days later another memorial service in Portland took place followed by a protest march down Congress Street.
+A few days later another memorial service in Portland took place, followed by a protest march down Congress Street.

 This shows that Charles Howard’s brutal and senseless murder by three teenagers was a wake-up call to a lot of people and was a catalyst for the gay rights movement here in Maine.
 When Charlie Howard was murdered for being gay, much of the Bangor community desperately tried to sweep his murder under the rug.
 He was blamed for his own murder, because he did not hide his homosexuality and did not fit into the city of Bangor self- image.

-One of the newspaper articles written at the time states “homosexuality is the motive” behind this murder; but in reality it should of said homophobia was the motive.
-In another article it implied that the three boys are the victims in this whole situation, because this act of violence is going to ruin their futures.
-Howard was the true victim and his family and friends will never know what he would have accomplished in life.
+One of the newspaper articles written at the time states “homosexuality is the motive” behind this murder; but in reality it should have said homophobia was the motive.
+In another article it implied that the three boys were the victims in this whole situation, because this act of violence was going to ruin their futures.
+Howard was the true victim, and his family and friends will never know what he would have accomplished in life.

 Charlie Howard’s murder is remarkable only by virtue of it being unremarkable.
 To see that level of hate and violence in Maine is shocking.
 To see the community rally around and defend the murderers and vilify the man who was murdered was appalling.